-As seen above, the findings from the fieldwork have highlighted specific key themes of migrant children's well-being that emerged from their own assessment of the integration process in education.
-Proceeding from this, and based on insights from the literature, we outlined several sensitising concepts/questions that can serve the evaluation of the child-centered migrant integration policies and measures.
+Proceeding from this, and on the basis of insights from the literature (above all Fattore et al. 2016), we outlined several sensitising concepts that can serve the evaluation of the child-centred migrant integration policies and measures.

 The sense of belonging and well-being at school